THU-KEG/EvaluationPapers4ChatGPT/README.md

 ### News

 - 2023/03/15: OpenAI released [gpt4](https://arxiv.org/pdf/2303.08774.pdf), which can be accessed on ChatGPT's plus service, we view it as a latest version of ChatGPT.
 - 2023/04/28: We are maintaining a dataset [ChatLog](https://github.com/THU-KEG/ChatLog), which collects ChatGPT responses everyday from 2023-03-05 to now.
 We evaluate ChatGPT's performance on 21 benchmarks across time and find that previous evaluation results may change at new dates.
+Besides, we build a search engine on our collected data.
+Try our [website](http://103.238.162.37:9621/)!

 ### Introduction